Fort Myers Nursing Home Falls Lawyer

 - Wet or otherwise hazardous flooring.

 The U.S. Centers for Disease Control and Prevention reports fall death rates among older adults (over 65) have risen by 30 percent in the last decade.
 With that has been an alarming uptick in nursing home falls.
-This is somewhat unsurprising, given that the rate of nursing home falls is more than double that of seniors who do not live in a skilled nursing facility.
+This is somewhat unsurprising, given that the rate of nursing home falls are more than double that of seniors who do not live in a skilled nursing facility.

-Research published in the Journal of the American Medical Directors Association revealed a 100-bed facility can expect as many as 200 falls annually – and that is without taking into account all the falls that are never reported.
+Research published in the Journal of the American Medical Directors Association revealed a 100-bed facility could expect as many as 200 falls annually – and that is without taking into account all the falls that are never reported.
 Moreover, one-third of nursing home falls involve people who cannot walk.
 If a nursing home resident falls once, they are twice as likely to fall again.

 Falls can be especially serious if someone is taking certain medications like blood thinners.
 About 10-25 percent of nursing home falls result in injuries like bone fractures or head trauma requiring hospital admission.
-Treatment and prognosis even for non-fatal falls can be complicated.
+Treatment and prognosis, even for non-fatal falls, can be complicated.
 Hip fractures, for instance, require surgery and sedation (both of which can be life-threatening to someone who is elderly and frail).
 Plus, extended hospitalization increases the risk of dangerous, hospital-acquired infections.

 The lowering of one’s overall quality of life after a serious fall can be emotionally devastating too.
 Reduced mobility and no longer being able to engage in activities once enjoyed can lead to depression and anxiety that can further accelerate one’s physical decline.Accountability for Florida Nursing Home Falls